savob/savobajic.ca/content/projects/personal/fob.md

 <figure>
 <img src="/images/fob-pulses.jpg">
-<figcaption>Fig. 2 - A section of message pulses, with a double pulse circled in red</figcaption>
+<figcaption>A section of message pulses, with a double pulse circled in red</figcaption>
 </figure>

 I decided to assign the single pulses a value of 0, and the doubles a value of 1.
 I downloaded the data from the